If you’re serious about cutting your carbon footprint, solar electricity for homes is one way to accomplish your goal.

 When does installing your own solar electric system make sense?

-- As the full costs of burning fossil fuels are increasingly incorporated into fossil energy prices (for example, the costs of climate change and smog, through carbon taxes or other such measures), solar electricity for homes will become more competitive even if solar prices don’t fall.
+As the full costs of burning fossil fuels are increasingly incorporated into fossil energy prices (for example, the costs of climate change and smog, through carbon taxes or other such measures), solar electricity for homes has become both an environmentally attractive option and a more affordable one.

 Assess your motivation first